victorandu/victorandu/README.md

 # Hello, I'm Victor

-Im a bilingual student in Business and Administration who is AWS certified in AI, exploring Python, Cloud and AI to build real-world projects.
+I'm a bilingual Business & Administration student with AWS certifications in Cloud and AI.
+I’m building skills in Python, cloud computing, and machine learning to create practical, real-world AI systems at the intersection of technology and business.

 📍 Miami, FL
 🔗 LinkedIn: www.linkedin.com/in/victor-andujar-55bb05381

-## Work in Progress
+## Currently Learning
-- Growing my Python abilities
+- Strengthening Python fundamentals
-- Learning Cloud fundamentals
+- Learning AWS cloud architecture & services
-- Building small AI demos with AWS
+- Building small AI and ML demos on AWS

 ## Tools I Use
 - Python
 - AWS
 - Git/GitHub
 - VS Code
+- - Linux
+- SQL

 ## Goals for 2025
-- Start building tech portfolio
+- Build a public ML & cloud portfolio
-- Upload beginner to intermiadiate projects
-- Keep growing my Python, AI and Cloud skills.
+- Deploy at least one ML model to AWS
+- Gain internship or entry-level cloud/AI experience